Order of the Cross of Liberty: History

+A decree issued on 18 August 1944 enabled the decorations to be awarded in peacetime.
+In the same decree, Mannerheim (1867–1951) was designated as Grand Master for life, after which the title would move to the serving Commander-in-Chief of the Finnish Defence Forces.

 Decorations of the order were awarded in great numbers during the World War II, partly due to Marshal Mannerheim having issued an order that wounded soldiers were to be awarded for their sacrifice, and Finland has no separate decoration for wounded.
 The Cross of Liberty is usually reserved for commissioned officers, with the Medal of Liberty being awarded for soldiers of junior rank and NCOs.

 The Cross of Liberty has a red ribbon when it is granted in wartime and a yellow ribbon when it is awarded in peacetime.
-Associated with the Cross of Liberty is the Mannerheim Cross.

-Classes

-The classes of the Order of the Cross of Liberty, in descending order, with abbreviations are: